 Fortunately, there are ways to reduce risky behaviors on Snapchat.
 It’s normal for teens to explore their sexuality, but remind them that sexting and sending nudes or other explicit messages can carry criminal liability.
 Additionally, Bark is able to scan public and private Snapchat stories and monitor Snapchat direct messages (DMs) on Android and Amazon devices.

 GroupMe allows Android and iPhone users to group chat with each other easily over Wi-Fi, letting them stay within their data limits.
 The app can also be used to schedule events or send money, and it has an array of emojis and GIFs available.
 However, the emoji and GIF features are not always age-appropriate and may include adult content.
 There is also no way to delete a past post, which means a user’s control over their content is very limited.
-However, Bark is able to monitor your child’s group messages and private messages on GroupMe, including the images and media associated with each.
+However, your child’s group messages and private messages on GroupMe, including the images and media associated with each.

 Twitter is another one of the top apps that kids use to share memes or keep track of their favorite celebrities.
-Monitoring Twitter is important, as it is often a top choice for messaging between teens.
-Bark monitors kids’ Twitter accounts, including their private direct messages.
+Monitoring Twitter is important, as it is often a top choice for messaging between teens. kids’ Twitter accounts, including their private direct messages.
 As another safety measure, follow the celebrities that your teen follows and discuss any tweets you see that are inappropriate.

 TikTok is quickly becoming one of the most popular apps for teens and tweens.
 Although the platform began as a lip-syncing app, it is now used to create 15-second videos about anything from cooking tutorials to short history lessons to comedy skits.
 But cyberbullying and sexual content can also be part of the TikTok experience, so monitoring is important.
 Bark monitors TikTok on Android so that you’re alerted to any potentially concerning content.